RSS Feed Reader avatar

 Share

-📡 RSS feed reader for clean feed data
+📡 RSS feed reader for clean feed exports

 RSS Feed Reader reads public RSS, Atom, RDF, and JSON Feed URLs and saves each feed item as a clean Apify dataset row.
-Add one feed URL or a whole list of feeds, then export titles, links, dates, authors, categories, summaries, content, images, enclosures, feed metadata, and scrape timestamps.
+Use this RSS feed reader when you already have feed URLs and want titles, links, dates, authors, categories, summaries, content, images, enclosures, and source metadata in JSON, CSV, Excel, XML, or API form.

-The Actor is built for feed parsing, feed monitoring, content aggregation, and downstream API workflows.
-It does not crawl article pages or discover feeds from websites; it reads the feed content that each public feed exposes.
+Start with one feed URL or a list of feeds such as news RSS feeds, blog Atom feeds, Hacker News feeds, podcast feeds, changelogs, or JSON Feed endpoints.
+The Actor is built for feed parsing, feed monitoring, content aggregation, and downstream automation.
+It does not crawl article pages or discover feeds from websites; it reads the feed payload each public feed exposes.

 ✅ What this RSS feed reader does